redis/rdi-cloud-automation/README.md

 Creates an example Postgres database exposed with PrivateLink.
 This example creates a VPC and can be used to try RDI quickly with no existing resources.

+### aws-rds-privatelink-failover

+Creates an Aurora RDS database with two instances exposed with PrivateLink.
+This example supports failing over between instances using a Lambda function to detect events.

 ## Modules

 The `modules` directory contains reusable Terraform modules which can be composed together.